Isser Woloch

-Isser Woloch (born 1937) is the Moore Collegiate Professor Emeritus of History at Columbia.
-His work focuses on the French Revolution and on Napoleon.
+Isser Woloch (born 1937) is the Moore Collegiate Professor Emeritus of History at Columbia University.
+His work focuses on the French Revolution and on Napoleon Bonaparte.

+Early life

+Woloch was educated at Columbia University (A.B., 1959) and Princeton University (Ph.D., 1965).

+Career

+After teaching at the University of California, Los Angeles, Indiana University Bloomington, and Columbia University, Woloch became a full professor at Columbia in 1975.
+He was named Moore Collegiate Professor of History in 1998.

-He was educated at Columbia (A.B., 1959) and at Princeton (Ph.D., 1965).
-He was the winner of the Leo Gershoy Award of the American Historical Association in 1994.
+Woloch was the winner of the Leo Gershoy Award of the American Historical Association in 1994.